-Adam Benkato is an Assistant Professor, and holder of the Bita Daryabari Presidential Chair in Iranian Studies, in the Department of Near Eastern Studies.
+Adam Benkato is an Assistant Professor, and holder of the Bita Daryabari Presidential Chair in Iranian Studies, in the Department of Middle Eastern Languages and Cultures.
 His work investigates a wide variety of sources through the lenses of material philology, sociolinguistics, archive studies, postcolonialism, and oral literature.
-He specializes particularly in the Middle Iranian language Sogdian, but works on and teaches other ancient Iranian languages as well (Middle Persian, Parthian, Bactrian, Old Persian).
+He specializes particularly in the Middle Iranian language Sogdian, but works on and teaches other ancient Iranian languages as well (such as Middle Persian, Parthian, Bactrian, Old Persian).
 He also carries out research on the dialectology and sociolinguistics of modern Arabic, focusing on northern Africa.

 Research Expertise and Interest